-For more information or to join, contact any officer, attend any regular meeting, go to www.winstedchamber.com, call (320) 485-2366, or e-mail email@example.com.
+For more information or to join, contact any officer, attend any regular meeting, go to www.winstedchamber.com, call 320-485-2535, or e-mail email@example.com.
 You can also find them on Facebook.

 The Winsted Arts Council envisions an artistic community within Winsted that inspires a vibrant downtown with successful businesses and a culturally-engaged citizenry.
 It is a voice and an outlet for the artistic community; making the city an appealing location for families and businesses.

-The mission of the WLWA is to provide a leadership role in improving and protecting the quality of Winsted Lake and its watershed for present and future generations.
+proving and protecting the quality of Winsted Lake and its watershed for present and future generations.

-The WLWA was formed in 1979 and is a 501c3 nonprofit organization.
-Membership is open to anyone interested in contributing to the quality of Winsted Lake and its Watershed.
-Annual membership dues are $25 for individual/family and $100 for corporations.
-If you are interested in becoming a member, please contact one of the Officers and/or send your membership dues to WLWA, PO Box 577, Winsted, MN 55395.
+The Lake Association encourages members to help with projects and/or events.
+If you are interested in becoming a member, please contact one of the officers and/or send your membership dues to WLWA, PO Box 577, Winsted, MN 55395.

 More information is available by going to our WEB page located in the Quick Links section on the City of Winsted’s Website www.winsted.mn.us or go directly to our site at www.winsted.mn.us/pages/watershed.html.

 Since becoming its own club in May 2010, the newly-formed Winsted Lions Club has been busy focusing on improving the community and world.
+Internationally, there

 The motto of the Lions Clubs International is “to serve.”
 Lions Clubs do this by working collectively and individually to build stronger communities by addressing needs that are often not met in their communities.
-They also provide disaster relief and support programs for assisting the blind and visually-impaired, reaching out to youth through mentoring and educational programs, and raising awareness of health care issues, such as diabetes, hearing loss, and vision impairment.
+They also provide disaster relief and support programs for assisting the blind and visually-impaired, reaching out to youth through mentoring and educational programs, and raising awareness of health care issues; such as diabetes, hearing loss, and vision impairment.

 Business sponsorship of the association is encouraged, to help defray expenses and keep the player fees lower.
 The association meets in the winter months, and into spring to prepare for the next year.
 Parents and volunteers are encouraged to help coach or be part of the association.
-Watch the Herald Journal for signup notices.
+Watch the Herald Journal for sign-up notices.

-More information can be found at www.winstedlittleleague.com; http://www.facebook.com/winstedyouthbaseball/; or by contacting Rick Baumann at (320) 485-7476, or firstname.lastname@example.org.
+More information can be found on our Facebook page, www.facebook.com/winstedyouthbaseball/; or by contacting Rick Baumann at (320) 490-7006, or email@example.com.

 The Winsted Sportsmen’s Club has helped to ensure quality hunting and fishing for area sportsmen since 1952.

 The club also owns and maintains boat landings at Dog, Ida, Mary, and Round lakes.
 In April, the club conducts its annual hog roast fundraiser at the Blue Note in Winsted.
 There are presently 75 members.
 Membership dues are $10 per year.
 Meetings are the second Tuesday of each month at 7 p.m.
-During summer months, it meets at the Lake Mary clubhouse, a few miles northeast of Winsted; and winter months in locations to be announced.
+During summer months, it meets at the Lake Mary clubhouse, a few miles northeast of Winsted.

 There are no membership requirements.
 To join, contact any member or attend a meeting or sponsored event.
 For more information, contact Tom Kieser at (320) 224-3079.
 The club’s mailing address is 10895 Fetch Ave.
 SW, Waverly, MN 55390.